bennyhartnett/bennyhartnett.com/README.md

 # FederalInnovations

-This project contains a collection of static HTML pages that serve as a lightweight personal and professional site.
-The landing page relies on [three.js](https://threejs.org/) to render a dynamic wave animation in the background.
-All files can be opened directly in a browser with no build step required.
+Federal Innovations is a minimalist static website built with plain HTML and a little JavaScript.
+The landing page uses [three.js](https://threejs.org/) to draw an animated wave background.
+Because every library loads from public CDNs, you can open the files directly in a browser with no build step required.

 ## Features

 - **Animated wave background** &ndash; `index.html` draws a 3D wave using three.js and `SimplexNoise`.
 The waves react to mouse movement and smoothly cycle through colors.
 - **Responsive navigation** &ndash; Links in the navigation bar collapse on narrow screens and can be customized for any destination.
 - **Modular pages** &ndash; Additional pages (`home.html`, `gis.html`, `nuclear.html`, `government-contracting.html`, `generative-ai.html`, and `privacy.html`) are simple templates that can be edited or replaced.
-- **Zero build system** &ndash; All dependencies load from CDNs so you only need a basic HTTP server for testing.
+- **No build step** &ndash; All dependencies load from CDNs, so you can open the files directly or serve them with a simple HTTP server.

 ## File Overview